NormalVR/Normcore-Documentation/docs/guides/setting-up-a-networked-meta-avatar.md

 ![](./setting-up-a-networked-meta-avatar/player-wave.png "Meta Avatar waving at the viewer")

+## Setup your App for Meta Avatars

+Before your app can load avatar data from Meta's servers, it will need permission to do so.
+Ensure that your app is [configured as required for Meta Avatar usage](https://developer.oculus.com/documentation/unity/meta-avatars-app-config/), and that you have set your Oculus Platform Settings to point at the right app IDs

 ## Setting up your VR environment

 Start by creating a blank unity VR scene, with the camera properly tracked to the player's head.